T3M1N4L/discord-profile/README.md

 # Discord-Profile-Card-
  ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ![](https://cliply.co/wp-content/uploads/2021/08/372108630_DISCORD_LOGO_400.gif)

-customizable profile card like discord, made with bootstrap and jquery
+customizable profile card for discord, made with bootstrap and jquery please fork if you want one of your own

 ___